 Third, there is a general hierarchy for quoting conventions.
 The base currency for quotes involving the EUR is the EUR, like EUR/USD.
 Then, for quotes involving the GBP (but not the EUR), the base currency is the GBP, such as GBP/USD.
 Lastly, for quotes involving the USD (but not the GBP or EUR), the base currency is the USD, like USD/CAD.
 However, there are exceptions for the AUD and NZD, as they serve as the base currency when quoted against the USD, as in AUD/USD and NZD/USD.

-How Does the Two-Sided Price (Bid/Ask) Work?
+How Does The Two-Sided Price (Bid/Ask) Work?

-We are getting closer to the main topic of our article: the spread in the forex market.
-Please do bear with us.
-There is one more thing that we need to make you familiar with.
-In professional foreign exchange markets, there is another important concept to consider when it comes to exchange rate quotes, and that is the two-sided price.
 When clients request an exchange rate quote from a dealer, broker, or bank, they will receive both a “bid” price (the price at which they can buy the currency) and an “offer” or “ask” price (the price at which they can sell the currency).

+By default, MetaTrader4 only displays the bid price on their charts.
+Therefore, when traders go short, the platform uses the bid price displayed on the chart.
+However, when it comes to closing their positions, they need to use the offer price.
+This price is not displayed by default.
 To display the offer price on MetaTrader4 charts, traders can adjust the settings by ticking a specific box.
 Unfortunately, many traders wonder why their stop-loss orders or take-profit orders don’t get triggered, and their first instinct is often to blame their broker or dealer.

 So, understanding the concept of the two-sided price is crucial in foreign exchange trading to ensure accurate order placement and avoid potential misunderstandings.
+When a financial institution provides a two-sided price quote, it shows the price we would pay to buy the base currency or the price we would receive for selling it.

 The two-sided price quote tells us the exchange rate for buying or selling the base currency in terms of the price currency.
 This understanding is crucial when interpreting exchange rate quotes in the financial market.

-EXAMPLE Let’s demonstrate these mechanics with a real-world example.
+EXAMPLE: Let’s demonstrate these mechanics with a real-world example.
 So, imagine you’re a German tourist visiting Japan.
 Upon arrival, you head to the airport kiosk to exchange some of your euros (EUR) for Japanese yen (JPY).
 Then, when it’s time to return to Germany, you sell your remaining JPY and buy back EUR.

 Essentially, this airport exchange kiosk serves as a simplified version of a bank, dealer, or broker, although it lacks all the additional features.

-What is Spread in Forex Market?
+What is Spread in the Forex Market?

 The spread is an important concept in the forex market because it directly affects the profitability of trades.
 When the spread is narrow, it means that the difference between the bid and ask prices is small, resulting in lower transaction costs for traders.
 This is favorable as it allows traders to enter and exit positions with minimal impact on their profits.